canonical/phone-docs/en/apps/qml/tutorials-qml-unit-testing.md

 ---
-title: "QML tutorials - unit testing"
+title: "Tutorials - QML unit testing"
 ---

-# QML unit testing
+# Tutorials - QML unit testing

 In this tutorial you will learn how to write a unit test to strengthen the quality of your Ubuntu QML application.
 It builds upon the Currency Converter